Table of Contents

 - Ipsilateral transient ischemic attacks with a non-stenotic ipsilateral external carotid artery and thrombus within the cul-de-sac of the occluded ipsilateral internal carotid artery

-- Monocular amaurosis fugalz in patients with ipsilateral internal carotid artery occlusion and a micro embolic source in the external carotid artery origin or the occluded carotid sinus.
+- Monocular amaurosis fugal in patients with ipsilateral internal carotid artery occlusion and a micro embolic source in the external carotid artery origin or the occluded carotid sinus.

 With the lack of any of these criteria, it is unambiguous for the patient to avoid undergoing a major surgical procedure.

-- Distal revascularisation –interval ligation (DRIL): This is complex and time-consuming procedure.
+Distal revascularisation –interval ligation (DRIL): This is a complex and time-consuming procedure.
 It is mostly possible when a suitable vein can be harvested.

 Prognosis of Coronary Steal Syndrome